5 Mistakes to Avoid When Grilling Chicken Breast

-Grilled chicken breast is one of the essential summer recipes that makes everything from meal prep to summer cookouts more enjoyable.
-It's a recipe that we think every home cook should master — along with asparagus, shrimp, corn, and pork tenderloin.
+Grilled chicken breast is one of the essential warm weather recipes that makes everything from meal prep to spring and summer cookouts more enjoyable.
+It’s a recipe that we think every home cook should master — along with asparagus, shrimp, corn, and pork tenderloin.

 Grilling chicken breast isn’t hard, but to master juicy, flavorful chicken breast on the grill a few key mistakes must be avoided.
 Here are five of the most common missteps and how to avoid them.